keithalewis/fms_iterable.old/README.md

 The global `begin(iterable i)` simply returns `i` and the global `end(iterable i)` returns `i.end()`.
-This makes iterables useable with range based for loops.
+This makes iterables usable with range based for loops.
 For example,

 ```
 auto generate(iterable it)